stormmore/charm-heat/README.md

     juju action do heat/0 domain-setup

-This is only required for >= OpenStack Liberty.
+This is only required for >= OpenStack Kilo.

 Contact Information
 ===================